jsayram/devLogger/README.md

 Learned about state, sharing data accross components, and organization of UI.

 ---

 * Installed components using `ng g c components/name` , name: navbar, log-form, logs <br>
+* Installed services using `ng g s services/log --module.app.module` <br>-These installations using the Angular CLI allows automatic addition to providers n the `app.module.ts` file <br>

+* Manually created a `models` directory with a `Logs.ts` file for an interface of the 'Log' , then import it to the `logs.components.ts` and `log.sevice.ts` files<br>

 ## Tools & Assets: